-- The Fall and the Origin of Moral Evil: Theistic evolutionists deny that Genesis 1-11 records real b. history, but call these chapters "great myths," even denying that man ever fell into sin in the Garden.
-Yet the historicity of Adam is the basis upon which the NT compares Christ as the last Adam (Rom.
+Garden.
+15 The historicity of Adam is the basis upon which the NT compares Christ as the last Adam (Rom.
 5:12-14; 1 Cor.
 15:22, 45-49).
 Paul even related the historicity of Adam to the historicity of Christ's resurrection (1 Cor.
 15:12-23).
-The origin of evil cannot be credited simply to "the heart of mankind" because it originally stemmed from Satan, an external force (Gen. 3:1-5; Eph.
-6:12). - The Origin of Man: Human life came when Adam was created from dust directly from God at a c. point in time (Gen. 2:7; cf. Matt.
+The origin of evil cannot be credited to "the heart of mankind"16 because it originally stemmed from Satan, an external force (Gen. 3:1-5; Eph.
+6:12).

+- The Origin of Man: Human life came when Adam was created from dust directly from God at a point in time (Gen. 2:7; cf. Matt.
 19:4).
 Yet theistic evolutionists claim man received God's image at an unknown point in time along the evolutionary chain; therefore, God's image came after reproductive processes over millions of years of Adam and Eve's "Neolithic progenitors."
-Genesis 1:26-27 says that God created man in the image of God-not in the image of apes.
-Others also claim that the Bible is concerned only with man's relationship with God, not ordinary human life.18 Such a dichotomy contradicts Genesis, which deals with far more than spiritual life.
-Berry denies that Adam and Eve were ancestors to all mankind,19 yet Eve is said to be "the mother of all the living" (Gen. 3:20; cf. Acts 17:26) and all mankind sinned through one man (Rom.
+17 Genesis 1:26-27 says that God created man in the image of God-not in the image of apes.
+Others also claim that the Bible only concerns man's relationship with God, not ordinary human life.
+18 Such a dichotomy contradicts Genesis, which deals with more than spiritual life.
+Berry denies that Adam and Eve were ancestors to all mankind, 19 yet Eve is said to be "the mother of all the living" (Gen. 3:20; cf. Acts 17:26) and all mankind sinned through one man (Rom.
 5:12).
 Theistic evolution downplays or denies the extent to which sin marred God's image.
-This image became so perverted that God chose to destroy all humans except for one righteous man and his family (Gen. 6:5-7).20 - Natural Selection, Death, and Suffering: Theistic evolution makes God the author of suffering and d. death.
-This gives even atheists opportunity to criticize Christians for belief in such a cruel God.
-Berry insists that death existed before Adam so that his sin in the Garden only brought spiritual, not physical death.
+This image became so perverted that God chose to destroy all humans except for one righteous man and his family (Gen. 6:5-7).20 - Natural Selection, Death, and Suffering: Theistic evolution makes God the author of suffering and death.
+This allows even atheists to criticize Christians for believing in such a cruel God.
+Berry insists that death existed before Adam so that his sin in the Garden only brought spiritual, not physical, death.
 However, no sin or death existed before the Fall (Gen. 2:17; Rom.
-5:12-15) so that all suffering resulted from man's sin, not God's (Gen. 3:15-19; Rom.
+5:12-15), so all suffering resulted from man's sin, not God's (Gen. 3:15-19; Rom.
 8:19-22).
-God made everything "very good." - Distinction Between Man and Animals: Berry says man's ability to obey is the only difference e. between man and animals.
-But what about man's ability to discern truth, communicate in speech, and his creative abilities?
+God made everything "very good." - Distinction Between Man and Animals: Berry says man's ability to obey is the only difference between man and animals.
+But what about man's ability to discern truth, communicate in speech, and show creative abilities?
 Theistic evolution is an error that vigorously opposes creation science and the Bible.